 Table II shows the number of WTs that in average can achieve particular throughput rates.
-We observe that in the WLAN system designed by the model f_I 50% of WTs cannot perform data transmission.
-The reason is that the model f_I mainly focuses on maximizing system throughput.
+We observe that in the WLAN system designed by the model f_I the number of WTs that cannot perform data transmission is as high as 239 terminals.
+The reason is that the model f_1 mainly focuses on maximizing system throughput.
 The resulting WLAN system contains coverage hole.
 This means the received signal strength and the SIR level of WTs in the hole area are lower than the threshold level.
-These WTs in average cannot perform data transmission whereas 9.43% of WTs in other areas can transmit data at high rate.
-On the other hands more than 99% of WTs in the WLAN system designed by the model f_2 can perform data transmission.
+These WTs in average cannot perform data transmission whereas some WTs in other areas can transmit data at high rate.
+On the other hands almost all of WTs in the WLAN system designed by the model f_2 can perform data transmission.
 The reason is that the model f_2 aims to maximize coverage area.
 So, most of WTs can receive good signal quality and can perform data transmission.
 However, the model f_2 does not consider the number of restrainers.
-As a result, more than 90% of WTs have throughput below 5 kbps.
+As a result, the WTs have low throughput.
 Consider the WLAN system designed by the model f_3 .
 This system has good signal coverage across the service area.
-So, more than 90% of WTs can received good signal quality and be able to perform data transmission.
-With the consideration of CSMA/CA protocol and the effects of restrainers, 17.5% of WTs in this system can achieve throughput higher than 5 kbps.
+So, most WTs can received good signal quality and be able to perform data transmission.
+With the consideration of CSMA/CA protocol and the effects of restrainers, most of WTs in this system can achieve high throughput in average.